exbotanical/connective-tissue/docs/connective-tissue.singlylinkedlist.size.md

 ## SinglyLinkedList.size() method

-The current size of the list
+The current size of the list.
+This property does not account for a quasi-uninitialized head node.

 <b>Signature:</b>